corsairmarks/leader_traits_merge_add/mod/README.md

 # Overview

-With Stellaris version 3.3 "Libra" it is now possible to enable traits like Cybernetic and Psionic to be applied to your Pops via gene-modding!
+Beginning with Stellaris version 3.3 "Libra" it is possible to enable traits like Cybernetic and Psionic to be applied to your Pops via gene-modding!
 Beginning in version 3.2 "Herbert," Stellaris disallows these traits from being merged onto subspecies which don't already have them, which put a damper on creating super species that melded mind, machine, and science.
 This mod revives that gameplay - gene-mod away!

 # Changes